 Using a small glass (or any object with a hard, flat surface) gently stamp over your entire design, making sure the seeds have been pressed into the peanut butter.

 Decorate the opposite side of your feeder.

 Time to add seeds to the other side!
 You can create a design that complements the side you’ve made or try something completely different.

 Fold your cardboard into an a-frame, then gently insert your stick perch at the bottom.

-Cut a length of twine (or similar material) to thread through the center of your cardboard feeder and tie it into a loop you can use to hang your feeder.
+Cut a length of twine (or similar material) to thread through the center of your cardboard feeder and tie it into a loop to hang it.

 Find a good spot to hang your feeder where birds can spot it!

-These feeders have been out for less than 24 hours and we’ve already made so many interesting observations – for one, almost all of the sunflower seeds are already gone!
-It’s fun to watch the patterns of our seed mosaics change by the hour, and it has us paying attention to the food preferences of the birds in our area at the moment.
+These feeders have been out for less than 24 hours, and we’ve already made so many exciting observations – for one, almost all of the sunflower seeds are already gone!
+It’s fun to watch the patterns of our seed mosaics change by the hour, and it has us paying attention to the food preferences of the birds in our area.